 - Character & Fitness Certification (Section 4.7 in Student Handbook)

-If you intend to practice in Wisconsin when you graduate or think you may return to Wisconsin in the future, it is obvious that satisfying the Wisconsin Diploma Privilege is a great benefit.
+If you intend to practice in Wisconsin when you graduate, or think you may return to Wisconsin in the future, there is a clear benefit to satisfying the Wisconsin Diploma Privilege.

-If you're not planning to practice in Wisconsin, you should still consider satisfying the diploma privilege.
-The diploma privilege
+Even if you're not planning to practice in Wisconsin, there are still reasons you should consider satisfying the diploma privilege:

-- means that you, unlike graduates from other law schools, will be a licensed attorney while you are studying for the bar in another state, and may be able to handle legal matters for your employer that graduates from other states cannot.
+- You would be a licensed attorney while you are studying for the bar in another state, meaning you may be able to handle legal matters for your employer that graduates from other states cannot.

-- means that you will be licensed in more than one state, which is appealing to many employers.
+- You will be licensed in more than one state, which is appealing to many employers.